 Comprehensive and Targeted Support Schools

 School Improvement: Schools identified for support based on the Washington School Improvement Framework must develop a school improvement plan to increase student growth and learning.
-The two kinds of schools are listed below:

 Learning Assistance Program (LAP)